bepitome/flutter-basic-authentication-challenge/README.md

 For code review - create a pull request and we will do our best to review your code within 72 hours.
 In case you faced any difficulty with git or github, you are welcome to book a support session [book now](https://calendly.com/mutairibassam).

 In case you couldn’t be able to complete the project, don’t give up!
 We are still here to help you.
 You can also book a support session with field experts to guide you.
-For flutter related [Adnan](https://calendly.com/adnsawas), [Majid](https://calendly.com/majidraimi), or [Ayman](https://calendly.com/aymanz-dev) for challenge related [Bassam](https://calendly.com/mutairibassam).
+For flutter related [Adnan](https://calendly.com/adnsawas), or [Ayman](https://calendly.com/aymanz-dev) for challenge and backend related [Bassam](https://calendly.com/mutairibassam).

 <p style="color:red">Submissions with missing tasks, or buggy apps will be ignored.</p>